JoshuaKGoldberg/package-json-validator/README.md

 - If it's a `string`, it should be a relative path to an executable file.
 - If it's an `object`, it should be a key to string value object, and the values should all be relative paths.

-It returns a list of error messages if any violations are found.
+It returns a list of error messages, if any violations are found.

 #### Examples